Google Home can now remind you to take out the trash

-From the start, Google Home ($129.99 at Dell Home) hit the market missing what many users thought to be important -- yet very simple -- features.
+From the start, Google Home hit the market missing what many users thought to be important -- yet very simple -- features.
 Among those missing features was reminders, something both Google Now and Google Assistant on Android phones have been capable of for some time now.

 At long last, Google has updated its smart speaker to be able to handle simple reminders.
 Here's how they work.